Lighthouse - www.WhalingCity.net www.WhalingCity.net

 The stairs coming into the buildings at a side angle right off of the sidewalk are similar to those on many Nantucket homes in the thickly populated center of that town.

 The British burned much of the city on Sept.
-5, 1778 so this might well be built or rebuilt after that.
+5, 1778 so this having been built in 1820 might have been an empty lot or perhaps another building that was knocked down prior to the 1820 construction.

-It looks to be quite old at the time of the photo.
+It looks to be quite old at the time of the top photos.

 200 DPI - 1.35MB 300 DPI - 2.72MB 600 DPI - 9.15MB 1200 DPI - 32.6MB